DRH2042/entre-paginas-frontend/README.md

 # Entre Páginas

+Entre Páginas is a responsive React application for discovering books by title, author, or subject using the Open Library API.

+## Tech Stack
+- React
+- Vite
+- React Router
-Front-end for the TripleTen final project, built with React and Vite.
+- Open Library APIFront-end for the TripleTen final project, built with React and Vite.

 The first UI layer includes a shared Header, responsive Home layout, and reusable SearchForm.
 Open Library is the planned API; integration is not implemented yet.